Azad Marshall

-Ordained as a Deacon in 1987 and a Presbyter in 1988, in the Church of Pakistan, Marshall served as the Vicar of St. Andrew's Church, Lahore.
-In 1994 he was consecrated Bishop by the Church of Pakistan to serve the Urdu-speaking congregations in the Gulf States.
-The following year he was made an Associate Bishop in the Province of the Middle East.
+Ordained as a deacon in 1987 and a presbyter in 1988, in the Church of Pakistan, Marshall served as the vicar of St. Andrew's Church, Lahore.
+In 1994 he was consecrated bishop by the Church of Pakistan to serve the Urdu-speaking congregations in the Gulf States.
+The following year he was made an associate bishop in the Province of the Middle East.

-In 2003, Bishop Azad was appointed Vicar General in the Province of Jerusalem and the Middle East to have Episcopal oversight of the Church in Iran.
-In 2007, he was installed as Sixth Bishop in Iran and, in 2009, he was also made Assistant Bishop in the Diocese of Cyprus and the Gulf for Urdu-speaking Congregations.
-That same year he was elected as a member of the Standing Committee of the Anglican Consultative Council and also President of the National Council of Churches in Pakistan.
+In 2003, Marshall was appointed vicar general in the Province of Jerusalem and the Middle East to have episcopal oversight of the church in Iran.
+In 2007, he was installed as sixth bishop in Iran and, in 2009, he was also made assistant bishop in the Diocese of Cyprus and the Gulf for Urdu-speaking congregations.
+That same year he was elected as a member of the standing committee of the Anglican Consultative Council and also president of the National Council of Churches in Pakistan.

-Nashotah House conferred upon Bishop Azad Marshall the degree of Doctor of Divinity, honoris causa.
+Nashotah House conferred on Marshall the degree of Doctor of Divinity (honoris causa).

-On 8 January 2016.
-Bishop Azad was elected Coadjutor Bishop of Raiwind Diocese, at the Church of Pakistan.
+On 8 January 2016, Marshall was elected coadjutor bishop of the Raiwind diocese in the Church of Pakistan.
 He was enthroned as Bishop of Raiwind on 20 August 2017.

-He is a supporter of the Anglican realignment, and he addressed the meeting of the College of Bishops of the Anglican Church in North America, held in Orlando, Florida, in January 2013.
-He attended G19, the additional conference for those who weren't able to attend GAFCON III the previous year, held in Dubai, on 25 February-1 March 2019.
+He is a supporter of the Anglican realignment and addressed the meeting of the college of bishops of the Anglican Church in North America held in Orlando, Florida, in January 2013.
+He attended G19, the additional conference for those who were not able to attend GAFCON III the previous year, held in Dubai, from 25 February to 1 March 2019.

-In the 16th Triennial Meeting of the Church of Pakistan Synod, held on 14 May 2021, Azad Marshall was elected as the Moderator Bishop, a position in United Protestant Churches held by a bishop who oversees a denomination.
+At the 16th Triennial Meeting of the Church of Pakistan Synod, held on 14 May 2021, Marshall was elected as the moderator bishop, a position in some united Protestant churches held by a bishop who oversees a denomination.